Timekeeping Records by Law

 Additionally, state laws may have further stipulations on the length of time records are required to be kept.

 Employers are typically faced with the hassle of storing these documents within their business place or a central records office, but they needn’t be.

 Web-based services, such as FingerCheck’s time attendance software, can eliminate the burdensome paperwork associated with traditional time cards and provide a secure portal for your time attendance data which you can access at all times.

 Our servers keep data stored for seven years so you can comply with local labor laws that may require you to keep records for longer, which means no worrying about upkeep.

-FingerCheck not only records time as required by law, it also keeps track of breaks, meals, and rest periods so you can look back on your employees’ wages and view their earnings according to pay type.
+FingerCheck not only records the time as required by law, but it also keeps track of breaks, meals, and rest periods so you can look back on your employees’ wages and view their earnings according to payment type.

 Above that, FingerCheck also keeps track of all the job costing your employees select while doing their jobs so you can run detailed reports.
 For instance, if you want to see at the end of the year how many hours my company logged at a specific job site for billing purposes, you can easily do that.

 You can also keep track of all the edits that are made to your data using our audit trail which logs every change made so you can reference it in the future.
 If you implement time rounding, FingerCheck keeps track of straight time and rounded punches so you have all the data you need if ever a dispute comes up.